raphaellueckl/inschpektor/readme.md

 ### Features/Improves on the roadmap

+- Add 'reset db' functionality
+- Only write to iri if iri was set
+- Notifiy the user when calls fail.
+For instance 'getNeighbors', because users will only see an empty app
 - Unit tests
 - Mock data
-- Add 'reset db' functionality
 - Mark 'quality neighbors'
 - Make it clear what 'Password' means when setting the node
-- Notifiy the user when calls fail.
-For instance 'getNeighbors', because users will only see an empty app
 - Restart node when out of sync
 - Highlight static neighbors (compared to nelson ones)
 - Update dependencies to remove the --unsafe-perm form the installation command